bolzon/rss-reader/README.md

 ## Not implemented

 There are some features that were not implemented but it would certainly be nice to have.
 I list those below, so you can have an idea of what I've thought to implement while designing and coding this application.

-- Pagination: crucial for any API, but not fully implemented here
+- pagination for the listings
+- pattern check for user passwords